dvcrn/chainenv/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell copy        Copy passwords between backends generate-env Generate a .envrc file from config get         Get a password for an account get-env     Get passwords as environment variables help        Help about any command
+  completion  Generate the autocompletion script for the specified shell copy        Copy passwords between backends generate-env Generate environment exports from config get         Get a password for an account get-env     Get passwords as environment variables help        Help about any command